Dharunnnn17/ENCODER8TO3DATAFLOW/README.md

 assign b= (y2 | y3 | y6 | y7);
 assign c= (y1 | y3 | y5 | y7);
 endmodule
-/* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

 ```

 **Developed by: BARATHRAJ K**

 **RegisterNumber:212224230033**

 **RTL LOGIC FOR Encoder 8 To 3 in Dataflow Modelling**